 Mesothelioma Diet & Nutrition After Treatment

-Mesothelioma survivors can ask questions about this during follow-up care visits.
-These visits allow the doctor to monitor for signs of recurrence.
-The care team can also further advise on any dietary or lifestyle changes that may help with any lingering side effects.
-The patient may want to discuss any new or ongoing side effects and ask questions.
+After treatment, patients can discuss nutrition during their follow-up care visits.
+These visits also allow the doctor to monitor for signs of recurrence.
+Their care team may also suggest dietary and lifestyle choices to manage new or ongoing side effects.

 Mesothelioma Survivors Diet

-Just as with any diet, mesothelioma survivors will not have one specific dietary plan to follow.
-There isn’t a type of food alone that can reduce the risk of cancer or recurrence.
-Instead, survivors can make lifestyle and dietary changes that may help ease side effects and improve quality of life.
+Mesothelioma survivors diet plans are generally customized to each person.
+Evidence does not show one specific type of food can reduce the risk of cancer or recurrence.
+But survivors can make beneficial lifestyle and dietary choices.
+These choices may help ease side effects and improve their quality of life.

-- Eating more fruits and vegetables: Fruit and vegetables provide vital nutrients to health.
-Experts recommend eating five servings of fruits and vegetables each day.
+- Eating more fruits and vegetables: Fruits and vegetables provide nutrients and antioxidants that are vital to health.
+Experts recommend eating five servings of fruits and vegetables every day.

-- Continuing to eat unsaturated fats: Patients may benefit from eating foods high in unsaturated fats, such as nuts, poultry and fish.
+- Eating unsaturated fats: Patients may benefit from eating foods high in unsaturated fats.
+Examples include nuts, poultry and fish.
 Experts suggest making unsaturated fats no more than 30% of total daily calories.

-A dietitian or nutritionist can develop an individual plan that addresses the survivor’s unique needs.
-They may also be able to make recommendations to help ease any long-term side effects of treatment.
+A dietitian or nutritionist can develop a plan that addresses the survivor’s unique needs.
+They may also make recommendations to help ease any long-term side effects of treatment.
 Patients may also consult nutrition resources for lifestyle and diet recommendations after treatment.

-From diagnosis to becoming a survivor, people with mesothelioma may benefit from working with their care team to ensure proper nutrition.
-A healthy diet can help ease side effects and give the patient the nutrients their body needs for treatment.
-After treatment, lifestyle and diet changes may help maintain quality of life.
+From diagnosis to survivorship, mesothelioma patients may benefit from proper nutrition.
+They can work with their care teams to find the right diet for them.
+This diet may help manage side effects and give patients the nutrients they need for treatment.
+After treatment, many lifestyle and diet choices can help support their quality of life.